kjelstromjr/PizzaEngine/README.md

 # PizzaEngine
 A C++ game engine
+## Acknowledges
-*Credit to the creators of stb_image.h for image file reading
+Credit to the creators of stb_image.h for image file reading